Lawmakers push for investigations into Vanessa Guillen’s murder, sexual harassment in the military

-WASHINGTON D.C.
-(Nexstar) — In the wake of the murder of Fort Hill Specialist Vanessa Guillen, women veterans rallied on Capitol Hill Tuesday to call for systematic changes in how sexual harassment and abuse claims are handled by the military.
+WASHINGTON, DC (NEXSTAR) — In the wake of the murder of Fort Hood Specialist Vanessa Guillen, women veterans rallied on Capitol Hill Tuesday to call for systematic changes in how sexual harassment and abuse claims are handled by the military.

 Lucy Del Gaudio says she left the U.S. Army in 1998 — as a veteran and a survivor of sexual assault.